reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-This will get us simple test cases like this, because we don't have to define the behavior in each test case:
+This will get us simple test cases like this because we don't have to define the behavior in each test case:

 ```java
   @Test